Skip over main navigation

 A former Chair of the Archaeology Committee for the Society for the Promotion of Roman Studies he is widely published on Vindolanda and the Roman frontier in Britain.

-Her specialist subjects are textile implements on the frontier and their relationship to female identity, as well as volunteer participation to archaeology on Hadrian’s Wall.
-On the latter subject she is pursuing a part-time PhD at Newcastle University.
+Her specialist subjects are textile implements on the frontier and their relationship to female identity, as well as volunteer participation in archaeology on Hadrian’s Wall.

 When she is not digging, studying or writing she can be found reading a fiction book or cooking a delicious Italian meal.